digiLab-ai/uncertainty-engine-sdk/examples/README.md

 ## Getting Started

 You will need to make sure you have all the [prerequisites](#prerequisites) above before following these steps.
-Then, within your jupyter notebook you can start defining nodes as follows:
+Then, within your Jupyter Notebook you can start defining nodes as follows:

 1. **Configure Your Client**